mpaperno/qgroundcontrol_aq/README.md

 1. Download and install Qt 5 (including QtCreator) for your OS from: <http://www.qt.io/download-open-source/>
 2. Choose the Qt flavor which matches your development environment, see OS-specific notes below.
 3. Install Qt as per their instructions.

+#### Open and configure the project
-4. Open the qgroundcontrol_aq.pro file (at the root of this project) in QtCreator.
+1. Open the qgroundcontrol_aq.pro file (at the root of this project) in QtCreator.
+2. In the project Build Settings, expand the "Make" step and in the "Make arguments" field enter: `release install` (or `debug install` for debug type build).
-5. Assuming all the requirements below are met, you should be able to initiate a build (big green button on lower left of QtCreator).
+3. Assuming all the requirements below are met, you should be able to initiate a build (big green button on lower left of QtCreator).
+Make sure you first select the proper build type (Release or Debug) using the menu just above the green arrow button.

 ### Build on Linux
 Supported builds for Linux are 32 or 64-bit, built using gcc.